itsmenicky/nickolasmartinsdev/README.md

 ## 👋 Greetings User!!
 I’m Nickolas Gabriel
 - 👀 I’m interested in improve my skills as a developer
 - 🌱 I’m currently learning Javascript
-- 🔭 I'm currently working on a cloud storage application using Javascript
+- 🔭 I'm currently working on a file storage and sharing application using Javascript

 <div align="center">
   <a href="https://github.com/IsolatedThinker117">